Mercury: A Code Efficiency Benchmark for Code Large Language Models: Conclusion

 \section{Conclusion}

 In this work, we introduced Mercury, the first code efficiency benchmark for NL2Code evaluation.
 Unlike prior work that focused on functional correctness, our benchmark highlights the importance of code efficiency.
-By crafting dedicated test case generators and sampling ground-truth solutions across different difficulty levels from Leetcode, we have developed a comprehensive and rigorous Code-LLM evaluation frame.
-We evaluated the state-of-the-art Code-LLMs against benchmarks and found that even though these models are proficient in generating functionally correct code, there is still considerable space for code efficiency improvement.
-As Code-LLMs become more widely used, code efficiency determines factual productivity, where Mercury can gauge the vital metric.
+By crafting dedicated test case generators and sampling ground-truth solutions across all difficulty levels from Leetcode, we have developed a comprehensive and rigorous Code LLM evaluation frame.
+We evaluated leading Code LLMs against benchmarks and found that even though these models are proficient in generating functionally correct code, there is still considerable space for code efficiency improvement.
+As Code LLMs become more widely used, code efficiency determines factual productivity, where Mercury can gauge the vital metric.
 As a commitment to ongoing research and to foster further innovation in this area, we have open-sourced the Mercury dataset collection framework, laying the groundwork for future advancements in the field.